CodeReclaimers/neat-python/docs/config_file.rst

 .. _feed-forward-config-label:

+.. index:: feed_forward
+.. index:: ! feedforward

 * *feed_forward*
     If this evaluates to ``True``, generated networks will not be allowed to have :term:`recurrent` connections (they will be :term:`feedforward`).
     Otherwise they may be (but are not forced to be) recurrent.

 .. _initial-connection-config-label:

+.. index:: initial_connection
+.. index:: ! enabled_default

 * *initial_connection*
     Specifies the initial connectivity of newly-created genomes.
+(Note the effects on settings other than ``unconnected`` of the
+    :ref:`enabled_default <enabled-default-label>` setting.)
 There are four allowed values:

     * ``unconnected`` - No :term:`connections <connection>` are initially present. **This is the default.**
     * ``fs_neat`` - One randomly-chosen :term:`input node` has one connection to each :term:`hidden <hidden node>` and